-I could tell you that I have a green thumb, but I’d probably be lying.
-I wash my hands often!
-My houseplants are usually hovering somewhere between brown and dead, and I haven’t a yard to work (or play) in since I was a kid.
+I could tell you that I have a green thumb, but I’d be lying.
+My houseplants are usually hovering somewhere between brown and dead.
 This doesn’t mean that I don’t like gardening, though.
 Quite the opposite, actually — I just haven’t had a chance to bring my inner gardener out into the sunlight.
 Let’s consider this article a good first step, shall we?

 For those of you (lucky sods) who do get out and work in your yards and gardens on a yearly basis, getting rid of weeds is probably a never-ending battle of rake and hoe against root and seed.
 Getting rid of weeds is all about balancing plant knowledge, preventative measures, and straight on herbicidal combat.
 And to make your battle a little easier, we’ve gathered a little of all this information here for you now.